mmakowski/clisson-client/README.md

 The config file must contain the following properties:

+* `clisson.componentId` - the component id that will appear against events logged from this app
 * `clisson.server.host` - the host name of [Clisson server](https://github.com/mmakowski/clisson-server)
 * `clisson.server.port` - the port on which Clisson server listens

-The config file may contain the following properties:
+The config file may also contain:

 * `clisson.record.enabled` - whether sending of events to the server is enabled (default: `true`)

+If config file is not found, the application will run with event recording disabled.

 Usage
 -----

 In classes where you'd like events recorded, first construct an instance of `Recorder`:

-    final Recorder record = RecorderFactory.getRecorder("componentId");
+    final Recorder record = RecorderFactory.getRecorder();

 and use it to record events:

     record.checkpoint("msg001", "received!");

+See the javadoc of `Recorder` for other methods of recording events.